nathanBrenner/rmurphey/public/blog/using-objects-to-organize-your-code.md

   var $li = $(this);

   // mark the clicked list item as current
-  // and revmoe the current marker from its siblings
+  // and remove the current marker from its siblings
   $li.addClass('current')
     .siblings().removeClass('current');